 Use your old blog posts to create a series of emails on a particular topic.
 This allows you to accomplish a couple of things.
 First, you can build your mailing list by collecting emails.
 Second, you can push the content out on a daily basis when a visitor might not return to your site day after day.
 You will have a captive audience.

 Most marketers these days understand how important it is to have a strong social media marketing campaign.
-Over $9.5 million was spent on social media advertising in 2015.
+Over $32 billion was spent on social media advertising in 2017.
 If you want to reach people online, social media is a great place to do it.

 When you revamp a post in any way, you should shout it out to your followers on social media.
 How will they know you’ve made a change if you don’t share that change?
 Here are some ideas: